A multi-type branching process method for modelling complex contagion on clustered networks: Complex contagion adoption dynamics

 and

-where $q_{k}$ is the probability of not adopting the content directly after the $k^{th}$ exposure and the social reinforcement parameter $\alpha \in [0,1]$.
+where $q_{k}$ is the probability of not adopting the content directly after the $k^{th}$ exposure, given that they did not adopt on any previous exposure.
 We can vary $\alpha$ to generate different spreading dynamics.
 If $\alpha = 0$, simple contagion dynamics are recovered (exposures are independent of each other) \footnote{When $\alpha = 0$ the model becomes the same as the ICM \cite{kempe2003}.}, increasing $\alpha$ increases the strength of social reinforcement in the complex contagion.
 Equations (\ref{eq:pn1}) and (\ref{eq:qn1}) define the dynamics that we build into the MTBP model which we define shortly in Sec.~\ref{sec:mtbp}.
 However, we can also use network-based Monte Carlo simulations to explore the behaviour of the system.
 These simulations are useful for validating the MTBP model for cascades.
 In the network-based simulations, we begin the simulation with a randomly chosen seed node from the network which is active at the starting time.
 At each time step, every active node exposes all of its inactive neighbours, each becoming active at the next time step with probability $p_{k}$, active nodes become removed in the next time step.
 The simulation finishes when there are no active nodes left in the network.
-The network-based simulations are very useful for comparison, however, they can be computationally intensive and depend on an underlying network which leads to finite-size effects.
-In Sec. \ref{sec:mtbp_sims} we describe a method for simulating the cascades using the MTBP framework, this method is much faster than the network-based simulations and is not subject to finite-size effects.
+The network-based simulations are very useful for comparison; however, they can be computationally intensive and depend on an underlying network which leads to finite-size effects.
+In Sec.~\ref{sec:mtbp_sims} we describe a method for simulating the cascades using the MTBP framework, this method is much faster than the network-based simulations and is not subject to finite-size effects.
+A comparison between the speed of the network- and MTBP-based simulations is given in Table \ref{tab:simtimes}.
 Now that we have defined our complex contagion mechanism, in the next section, we will describe the other major component of our model, the MTBP.